ucb-bar/constellation/verification/readme.md

 ![](fig/xy_8_deadlock.png)

 Besides, for the output 15, a dependence from the channel 18 to 22 is added in a similar way.
-As this still satisfies the liveness property, we use the first version.
 The verification using the first method fails pointing out the loop consisting of the channels 21, 17, 18, and 22 as follows:

 ```
 $ ./verify.py -b xy_routing_deadlock_bug/*